atl-jugheads/atl-jugheads.github.io/index.md

 # Callisto M☾rns

 Callisto M☾rns are local Atlanta conferences orbiting the [Project Jupyter](http://jupyter.org/).
-This extremely afforable event will host 40-50 Jupyter users from the nearby Atlanta Metro Area.
-These events will attract designers, developers, and scientists solving problems in applications that include:
+These extremely afforable events will host 40-50 Jupyter users from the nearby Atlanta Metro Area.
+They will attract designers, developers, and scientists solving problems in applications that include:

 - Education and training
 - Public health, medicine, and bioinformatics